weastonmiller/donabe-svelte/README.md

 npm install
 ```

-There is 1 article and an about page (which is what the `/about` route uses) left as examples.
+There is 1 article in `/static/articles` left as an example.
 Everything should work out of the box.

+**Please note that this version writes the `about` page information directly in that page's html.**

 ---